 When will the IRS issue a tax levy?

 The IRS will issue a tax levy when you have not responded to them and you have made no effort to pay your tax debt.
-Their next step is to send a letter to your bank saying that they are going to seize the funds in the bank to use it to pay off the tax debt.
-We can’t emphasize this enough – if you get a letter from the IRS, don’t wait, take action now!
+Their next step is to send a letter to your bank saying that they are going to seize the funds in the bank to use them to pay off the tax debt.
+We can’t emphasise this enough—if you get a letter from the IRS, don’t wait; take action now!

 In the course of a tax levy, the following assets might be taken: